miare-ir/unleash-django/README.md

 It can wrap views and methods to run if only feature is enabled and return a fallback function otherwise.

+# Setting:
+set following values in your os environment:

+    * UNLEASH_TOKEN = 'your project token',default is 'default:development. unleash-insecure-api-token'
+    * UNLEASH_URL = 'the project url', default is 'https://app.unleash-hosted.com/demo/api/'
+    * UNLEASH_APP_NAME = 'the app name', default is 'miare'

 # wrappers:
 ### Using view wrapper: